A brief history of the UK coffee bar

 It wasn’t just the big multi-nationals getting in on the action.
 Small, artisanal owner-occupied coffee bars also began springing up.
 Often run by coffee enthusiasts, with their own preferred bean suppliers and their own unique roasting methods these smaller bars are helping to keep café culture cool and varied.

 Why are so many people spending more and more time enjoying a coffee in their favourite local coffee bar?
 There’s no one overriding reason, rather a collection of smaller ones.
-It certainly isn’t just the coffee – that’s been around for centuries.
-Although, in the UK at least, the quality of coffee on offer has increased enormously from the lukewarm weak brown instant stuff on offer not so many years ago.
+It certainly isn’t just the coffee – that’s been around for centuries – although the quality of coffee on offer has increased enormously from the lukewarm weak brown stuff on offer in the UK not so many years ago.

 • More female and family friendly than pubs

 • A chance to work away from the office, with free wi-fi.
-Although interestingly some smaller independent bars have gone in the opposite direction and banned wi-fi, to make it a more complete break from hustle and bustle
+Although some smaller independent bars have gone in the opposite direction and banned wi-fi, to make it a more complete break from the hustle

 • Internet shopping means high street shoppers have more time to socialise and a coffee break has now become an integral part of many people’s shopping trips.